Our Mission

 Get in touch

 The Board of Directors at IMPA would love to hear from you!
-If you have questions, concerns, ideas, or need help with your ensemble, just reach out.
+If you have questions, concerns, ideas, or need help with your ensemble please reach out.

 Board of Directors